 5. Don’t lose yourself in the process

-With that, we hope you now have a better understanding of the important polyamorous relationship rules to truly make the best of your relationship dynamic.
+With that, we hope you now have clarity on how does a polyamorous relationship work.
+It takes copious amounts of honesty, transparency, mutual respect to pull off such an equation.
+The important polyamorous relationship rules in truly making the best of your relationship dynamic cannot be stressed enough.
 However, if you’re struggling with a lot of feelings and emotions around the same, you can always opt for therapy and seek more advice that is fit to your personal context and needs.
-If you’re considering getting help, Bonobology has an incredibly skilled panel of therapists who are only a click away.
+If you’re considering getting help, skilled and experienced counselors on Bonobology’s panel are here for you.

 Cheating in a polyamorous relationship is basically when you are practicing polyamory and either one or all of your partners are not aware that you are poly.